 By placing the computer clusters on site, we facilitate tight integration with local ICT infrastructure and present measuring equipment.
 Participants may share their data, but can also protect their data from others and keep it within the premises.
 On their local cluster, participants have extra permissions.
 E.g., one can log in on the local cluster, which in some cases greatly simplifies debugging of (self-built) applications.

-Currently, twelve clusters are in place at the following sites:
+Currently, eleven clusters are in place at the following sites:

 The Life Science Grid is available for all life scientists working in the Netherlands.
 Each cluster has its own login node that is tailored for the local users to prepare, test, launch and manage their jobs.
 A central login node to the Life Science Grid is available for all other life scientists (at institutes other than those mentioned above), including life scientists working in commercial organizations (provided that the infrastructure is used for pre-competitive research only).